Annalein214/PicoPyGui/README.md

 * the deadtime of the 3406D seems to be around 2.2 microseconds, see below.
 This means that you cannot take rate measurements for > TODO Hz.
 * data is not automatically directly saved.
 The user can decide when stopping the measurement.
 However, after 1 hour the data is saved hourly automatically.
 Per measurement a new directory is created and data and figures are saved there.
 * you can choose to terminate measurement after a certain number of minutes.
 If you choose 0 min, the measurement will continue until you manually stop
+* all values of the tab "Display" can be changed live during a run, so all values can be checked live
+* user log entries can be entered anytime in the text input above the start/stop button

+# How to add external hardware

+In order to measure with external sensors, apart from the picoscope, within the same program and display the results on the same time axis, you need to provide a script which outputs the values once executed.
+Search in the code for the string ”HWT" to find all locations where you need to add special code in order to add your external sensors.

 # How to measure deadtime
 * TODO